♦Currency: New Zealand Dollar ($) (NZD)

 Day 1: Arrival at Auckland Airport - Rotorua.
 Collect the Motor-home by the dedicated Free transport to the Office.
 Please note that the office for collection closes at 17:00, so make sure your flights arrive within good time.
 In the office need to pay off the balance for the deposit and after singing a few papers your Motor-home will be ready to drive away!

-Start the trip towards, Rotorua; though it’s advisable to stock up in some supermarket with food and supplies for the journey before!
+Start the trip towards Rotorua, but first it’s advisable to stock up in some supermarket with food and supplies for the journey ahead!
 Once in Rotorua, find somewhere quiet to overnight.
 Journey time approximately 3 hour.